 Combining Deepfake Technologies

-Deepfake technology uses AI to create fabricated content, whether voice, image, or email.
+Deepfake technology uses AI to create fabricated content such as video or photo impersonations, fake or cloned voices, image, or email.
 It makes it look like the real thing, it has the proper context, and it sounds or reads like a legitimate message.

 Now imagine a combined attack where the threat actor impersonates a CEO with an email to accounting to create a new vendor account to pay a fake invoice, followed up by a fake voicemail with the CEO’s voice acknowledging the authenticity of this email (a.k.a. pretexting), like in this example: